Throughout this project, a variety of interfaces, some standard and some bespoke, are used to communicate between cores.

 Valid |

-In the case where both bits in data
+In the case where both bits in data are valid, data[1] is the most recent

 bit.
-As a consequence, when data_valid
+As a consequence, when data_valid is non-zero, data[1] always holds the

 new bit to process.
 Because three bits cannot be transferred at once, only

-is necessary to determine if two bits are to be transferred.
+data_valid[1] is necessary to determine if two bits are to be transferred.

-must not generate a value of 3
+However, all cores which generate data_valid must not generate a value of 3

-for data_valid
+for data_valid.

 AXI-Stream